Shreyassreedhara/Distributed-Operating-System-Principles/README.md

 ## Contents

-This folder consists two distributed system projects that I designed as part of my Distributed Operating System Principles here at the University of Florida.
+This folder consists of four distributed system projects that I designed as part of my Distributed Operating System Principles here at the University of Florida.
 1. [Finding perfect sqaures which are also sum of consecutive squares](Project1)
 2. [Gossip and Push Sum communication protocols](Project2)
 3. [Chord Network protocol](Project3)